AfricasVoices/Project-MAAP-Somalia/README.md

 ### 0. Phone Number <-> UUID Table
 First, create an empty phone number <-> UUID table by running the following command in the `scripts` directory:
 ```
-$ ./1_create_uuid_table.sh <data-root>
+$ ./00_create_uuid_table.sh <data-root>
 ```

 where - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
-The UUID table will be saved to a file in the directory <data-root>/UUIDs.
+The UUID table will be saved to a file in the directory <data-root>/00 UUIDs.

 ### 1. Fetch PDM survey and demographics
 Next, fetch PDM and demographics required by the pipeline from Rapid Pro by running the following command in the `scripts` directory: